gamingrobot/doingstuff.dev/content/posts/homelab-adventure-part-2.md

     - app.portainer
 ```

-{% callout(type="warning") %}
-Grains are controlled by the minion, so a server can access pillar data for other traits due to matching on grains.
+{%warning()%}Grains are controlled by the minion, so a server can access pillar data for other traits due to matching on grains.{%end%}
-{% end %}

 ## Maximum Saltiness